MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 To start the process, select **Run** on the Account engagement configuration page.
 Additionally, you can let the system run the enrichment automatically as part of a scheduled refresh.
 The default setting is that the enrichment is run once per week.

 Depending on the size of your Office data, it may take several hours for an enrichment run to complete.

+When you run an enrichment, Microsoft will process the data within the Office 365 compliance boundary to produce aggregated insights, which are then added to your instance of Dynamics 365 Customer Insights.
+No data at an individual level (e.g., the body of any e-mail or calendar invite) is made visible, or available, to users of Dynamics 365 Customer Insights.

 > [!TIP]
 > There are [six types of status](system.md#status-types) for tasks/processes.
 Additionally, most processes [depend on other downstream processes](system.md#refresh-policies).
 You can select the status of a process to see details on the progress of the entire job.
 After selecting **See details** for one of the job's tasks, you'll find additional information: processing time, the last processing date, and all errors and warnings associated with the task.